JimboCee/PomodoroTimer/README.md

 The Pomodoro Technique is a time management method developed by Francesco Cirillo in the late 1980s.
 It uses a timer to break work into intervals, typically 25 minutes in length, separated by short breaks.

+Pomodoro is Spanish for 'Tomato' - one of my favourite fruits :))

 ### The original technique has six steps:

 1. Decide on the task to be done.